FelixOnline/v2/content/articles/2016-2-19-science-whats-good.md

 One of the materials that has shown promise in its application across the health sector of course is human cells.

-A team has come up with a new technique – integrated tissue\-organ printing which hopes to make the dream of printing of organs a reality.
+A team has come up with a new technique – integrated tissue-organ printing which hopes to make the dream of printing of organs a reality.

 The new technique allows lacing of artificial body parts with living cells and was successfully used to 3D print a human ear.